Michael Abney-Hastings, 14th Earl of Loudoun: Claim to the English throne

-In 2004, Britain's Real Monarch, a documentary broadcast on Channel 4 in the United Kingdom, repeated the claim that Abney-Hastings, as the senior descendant of George Plantagenet, 1st Duke of Clarence, is the rightful King of England.
-This argument involves two disputed claims: first, that Edward IV of England was illegitimate, based on the accusation that his supposed father, Richard, Duke of York, was absent at the time when Edward is thought to have been conceived; and second, that the Plantagenet crown should have descended by male-preference cognatic primogeniture instead of agnatic primogeniture and conquest.
+In 2004, Britain's Real Monarch, a documentary broadcast on Channel 4 in the United Kingdom, repeated the claim that Loudoun, as the senior descendant of George Plantagenet, 1st Duke of Clarence, was the rightful King of England.
+This argument relied upon two disputed claims: first, that Edward IV of England was illegitimate, based on the accusation that his supposed father, Richard, Duke of York, was absent at the time when Edward is thought to have been conceived; and second, that the Plantagenet crown should have descended by male-preference cognatic primogeniture instead of agnatic primogeniture and conquest.
 Also, Henry VI had placed an attainder on Edward after he was restored to the throne, and named George, Duke of Clarence, as heir to the throne after Henry VI and his legitimate issue.

 Personal views and family

-Abney-Hastings was a committed Australian republican and expressed no interest in pursuing his claim to the throne, although he was amused by it.
-He refrained from using his title publicly.
+Loudoun expressed no interest in pursuing his potential claim to the throne, although he was amused by it.
+He refrained from using his peerage title publicly.

-Abney-Hastings had two sons and three daughters with his wife, Noelene Margaret (née McCormick; married 1969).
-His eldest son, Simon, held the courtesy title Lord Mauchline until his father's death on 30 June 2012.
-Until his death, the 14th Earl was one of the seven co-heirs to the Barony of Grey de Ruthyn.
+Loudoun had two sons and three daughters with his Australian wife, Noelene Margaret (née McCormick; married 1969).
+His eldest son, Simon, held the courtesy title of Lord Mauchline until his father's death on 30 June 2012.
+Until his death, the 14th Earl was one of the seven co-heirs to the Barony of Grey of Ruthyn.